rstrotmann/nif/docs/articles/nif-formulas.md

   add_observation(sdtm, "pc", "RS2023") %>%
   add_observation(sdtm, "pc", "RS2023487A") %>%
   add_baseline(sdtm, "lb", "CREAT")
+#> ✖ Analyte EXAMPLINIB not found in PCTESTCD.
+Administrations times for EXAMPLINIB cannot be derived from PCRFDTC and will be taken from EXSTDTC/EXENDTC!
 ```

 The only time-varying data in this NIF data set are now the two